privacycg/CHIPS/README.md

 1. Let "partition-key" be null.

 1. If an attribute-name case-insensitively matches the string `"Partitioned"` then "partition-key" should be the [site](https://html.spec.whatwg.org/#sites) of the top-level document when the user agent made the request.

-    1. If the top-level document's site is in a [First-Party Set](https://github.com/privacycg/first-party-sets), then "partition-key" is the concatenation of "https://" and the "owner domain" of the site's set.

 1. Append an attribute to the cookie-attribute-list with an attribute-name of "PartitionKey" and an attribute-value of "partition-key".